MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

 |User account for scanner configuration |db_owner|

 Typically, you will use the same user account to install and configure the scanner.
 But if you use different accounts, they both require the db_owner role for the AzInfoProtectionScanner database.

+To grant rights on this database for you to install the scanner, the Sysadmin must run the following SQL script for the service account that runs the scanner, and for you and any other user that installs or manages the scanner.
+Before running the script, replace *domain\user* with the domain name and user account name of the service account or user account:

+	if not exists(select * from master.sys.server_principals where sid = SUSER_SID('domain\user')) BEGIN declare @T nvarchar(500) Set @T = 'CREATE LOGIN ' + quotename('domain\user') + ' FROM WINDOWS ' exec(@T) END

+Additionally:

+- You must be a local administrator on the server that will run the scanner
+- The service account that will run the scanner must be granted Full Control permissions to the following registry keys:

+    - HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\MSIPC\Server
+    - HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSIPC\Server

+If, after configuring these permissions, you see an error when you install the scanner, the error can be ignored and you can manually start the scanner service.

 #### Restriction: The service account for the scanner cannot be granted the **Log on locally** right